0x4D31/fingerproxy/README.md

 Fingerprints can be used for bot detection, DDoS mitigation, client identification, etc. To use these fingerprints, just extract the HTTP request headers in your backend apps.

+JA4 fingerprints now distinguish TLS vs QUIC automatically.
+When the metadata `IsQUIC` field is set, `JA4Fingerprint` prefixes the result with `q` instead of `t`.

 Fingerproxy is also a Go library, which allows users implementing their own fingerprinting algorithm.

 ## Usage